spxbhuhb/z2-service/README.md

 The server side transform is a bit trickier, mostly because we need information for authorization.

-When a class implements the `ServiceProvider` interface, the plugin:
+When a class implements `ServiceImpl`, the plugin:

-* for each original service function (the ones you write)
-  * removes the `override` modifier
-  * adds a `serviceContext` argument
-  * replaces all `ServiceProvider.serviceContext` property accesses to access the parameter added above
-  * creates a new function
-    * with the same name and arguments
-    * without the `serviceContext` parameter
-    * adds the `override` modifier to this new function
 * adds a `dispatch` function that handles dispatch of the incoming calls
+* adds a `newInstance` function that creates a new instance of the implementation
+* adds a new constructor with the service context as a parameter
+* replaces the code of the original constructor, so it calls the new one with `null` as service context

 ```kotlin
 package hu.simplexion.z2.service.runtime